w3f/Grants-Program/applications/application-Etch.md

 - Diversity
 - Executive pay ratio

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
-- Data models / API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit

 Our primary audience are business owners and heads of organizations.
 Particularly those who wish to distinguish themselves from others and attract enthusiastic workers who align with their mission.
 Additionally, workers who want to understand the commitments an organization has made would also find this useful.

 There’s currently a great desire by workers that their employers engage in socially responsible behavior, be held accountable and provide workers with purpose.
 Etch moves these commitments from websites and talking points to the blockchain to provide more transparency.

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-- What need(s) does your project meet?
-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?

 ## Team :busts_in_silhouette: